-• Sexual assault, dating and domestic violence, extortion, trafficking and stalking are considered crimes in California.
+- Sexual assault, invasion of sexual privacy, dating and domestic violence, human trafficking, and stalking are considered crimes in California.
 Many States have similar laws, although the specific language may vary.
 When someone experiences one of these crimes, or any other crime, they have a right to report it to the law enforcement agency in the jurisdiction where the crime happened.
 For example, if the crime was committed on UC Davis property (Davis campus or Sacramento Campus) it would be reported to the UC Davis Police Department.
 Crimes that are committed in the city or county would be reported to the police department that patrols that city or county, i.e. Davis Police Department, Sacramento County Sheriff’s Department, etc.

 When someone chooses to report to the UC Davis Title IX office, they can make a report online, in-person, or over the phone.
 The UC Davis Harassment & Discrimination Assistance and Prevention Program (HDAPP) is the office designated by the UC Davis Title IX Officer to receive reports of sexual harassment, sexual assault, dating and domestic violence, stalking, and discrimination.